First, load the rbims package.

 Example with PFAM database

-If you want to follow the example you can download the use rbims test file.
+If you want to follow this example, you can download the use rbims test file.

 You can use the subsetting functions to create subsets of the InterPro profile table.
-Here we will extract the most important PFAMs, and we need to use them as input the not profile output from read_interpro.
+Here, we will extract the most important PFAMs, and we need to use them as an input, not the profile output from read_interpro.

 important_PFAMs<-get_subset_pca(tibble_rbims=interpro_pfam_profile,